 The Celts were the first cave dwellings builders.

-As soon as 400BC, they indeed dug the volcanic tuff in order to built a fortified village.
+As soon as 400BC, they indeed dug the volcanic tuff to build a fortified village.

 It is believed that cenobites monks, a religious community that lived in isolation, moved to the Grottes de Jonas in the late 10th century.

 However, medieval religious communities were then dependent on the goodwill of the local lord.

 The Grottes de Jonas monastery therefore disappeared during the 12th century.

 The Hundred Years War forced the peasants living in the valley to take refuge in the rock shelters and fortify them in order to escape the English attacks.

 Fortified Grottes de Jonas

 Texts from 1316 indeed refer to the caves as castrum seu repayrium - minor fortified place.

 All that is left of these basic fortifications, though, is a small defensive building partly dug into the rock.

 It partly overhangs the cliff and you can clearly see loopholes in the walls.